nexendrie/translation/docs/index.md

 .

-After registering and configuring the extension, you can require Nexendrie\Translation\Translator (or better Nette\Localization\ITranslator) in other services.
+After registering and configuring the extension, you can require Nexendrie\Translation\Translator (or better Nette\Localization\Translator) in other services.

 You can also translate texts in Latte templates, as the extension automatically register the translator.
 It is possible to use count and other parameters.
 Examples: